MaterSim/AtomisticSimulation/lectures/lec_03.md

 ### 3.2.1 Berendsen Barostat
 This is a simple barostat that rescales the simulation box gradually toward the target pressure.
 To implement a barostat, the key idea is to adjust the simulation box size in response to the difference between the current pressure and the target pressure.
 This is done by scaling the box dimensions and particle positions, and updating the system’s volume accordingly.

 1. **Compute the instantaneous pressure**.
-The system pressure $P$ in an MD simulation can calculated using the virial equation.
+The system pressure $P$ in an MD simulation can be calculated using the virial equation.
 It includes contributions from the kinetic energy (related to ideal gas) and the virial of the system (related to particle interactions):

 $$
 P = \frac{N k_B T}{V} + \frac{1}{3V} \sum_{i \lt j} r_{ij} \cdot \mathbf{F}_{ij}